Ry-ot/Ryot/crates/ryot_pathfinder/README.md

 ### Pathable

 The Pathable trait represents the position in the world.
 It's used to calculate the path between two points.
-Pathable extends Point and provides an interface to calculate the path between two Points in space.
+Pathable extends Point, provides an interface to calculate the path between two Points in space and to check if the pathable can be navigated against a given Navigable.

 ### Navigable

 The Navigable trait belongs to `ryot_core` and is used to determine if a point is navigable or not.
-Currently, it has two navigation conditions in a dimensional space: `is_walkable` and `blocks_sight`.
-The trait requires the implementation of the `is_walkable` and `blocks_sight` methods, which return a boolean value based on the navigable condition.
-The trait has an `append` method that appends the navigable value to another navigable value.
+It's used to determine if an actor can go through a particular point in the world, for instance if this point is walkable or not.

-It also requires the implementation of the `is_default` method, which returns true if that implementation corresponds to the default value (useful to skip unnecessary calculations).
+Currently, Navigable has two flags: `is_walkable` and `is_flyable`.
+The first one is used to determine if an actor can walk through a point, and the second one is used to determine if an actor can fly through a point.

 ### Bevy